hyyan/woo-poly-integration/README.md

 ## Setup your environment

-* Make sure to setup you permalinks correctly
+* Make sure to setup your woocommerce permalinks correctly
 * You need to translate woocommerce pages by yourself
 * The plugin will handle the rest for you